-HEALTH (one-half credit; grades 9 or 10): Health Education empowers each student to make informed decisions concerning her physical, social, mental and emotional health.
+HEALTH (one-half credit; grades 9 or 10): Health Education empowers each student to make informed decisions concerning her physical, social, mental, emotional, and spiritual health.
 The course covers a comprehensive curriculum of current and relevant health issues.
-Topics include: nutrition, eating disorders, conflict management, dating violence prevention, tobacco, alcohol and drug abuse, prescription opioid abuse prevention, communicable diseases and mental health/stress management.
+Subject matter includes: 1) The foundations of well-being: proper sleep, exercise, and nutrition.
+2) Refusal skills and conflict management.
+3) Dating violence prevention, tobacco, alcohol and drug abuse and prevention, and prescription opioid abuse prevention.
+4) Mental health/stress management.

 Students will learn how to advocate for their health and the health of their peers and family by applying life skills.
 Life skills include assessing health, effective communication, using refusal skills, coping, evaluating media messages, being a wise consumer, using community resources effectively, making great decisions, setting goals and practicing wellness.

-PHYSICAL EDUCATION (one-fourth credit; grades 9-12): Physical Education enables each student to develop an understanding of the importance of an active lifestyle versus a sedentary lifestyle; thus promoting a lifelong interest in maintaining health, and achieving optimal wellness.
-The class takes place in our fitness center, dance room and gymnasium.
-In the fitness center, students utilize the cardiovascular equipment, weight machines and free weights to enhance their 5 components of fitness.
+PHYSICAL EDUCATION (one-fourth credit; grades 9-12): Physical Education enables each student to develop an understanding of the importance of an active lifestyle versus a sedentary lifestyle; thus promoting a lifelong interest in maintaining health, and achieving optimal wellness now and post graduation.
+The class takes placeThe students explore movement in our fitness center, dance room and gymnasium.
+In the fitness center, students utilize the cardiovascular equipmentmachines, weight machines and free weights to enhance enhancing their 5 components of fitness.
 In the dance studio, students practice yoga, experiencing the emotional, mental and physical benefits of exercise.
 In the gym, the students participate in individual sports, dual and team sports, circuit training and lifetime recreational activities.
 Students are expected to demonstrate proper etiquette and sportsmanship.
+Summer gym option is available.